Blueprint to Passive – Visual Brand & UX System

 Element Presets

-Presets applied to a specific module type.
+Presets applied to a specific element.

 Examples: